leorapini/leorapini/README.md

 The intersection of creativity, business, and technology is where I thrive.

 Through my past experiences in leadership, entrepreneurship, and entertainment products development I've learned that whether in art, business or technology, understanding human behavior is the key to success.

+I became a full-stack web and mobile developer by accident.
+I simply wanted to make products that are meaningful and inspiring.

 I currently serve as Tech Lead at [EcoSpot](https://ecospot.io), a platform and mobile application for community-driven climate action based in London, UK.